Primary Navigation Mobile

 • Interior could be more user-friendly

-Written by Alan Taylor-Jones Updated: 19 September 2024
+Written by Alan Taylor-Jones and CJ Hubbard Updated: 27 April 2025

 Overview

-There wasn’t a great deal wrong with the old Volkswagen Tiguan eHybrid, but neither was it one of the best plug-in hybrid SUVs.
-Its all-electric range was middling so it sat in a higher company car tax bracket than rivals, and there were swifter options, too.
+There wasn’t a great deal wrong with the original Volkswagen Tiguan eHybrid, but neither was it one of the best plug-in hybrid SUVs.
+Its all-electric range was middling so it sat in a higher company car tax bracket than rivals, and there were plenty of better alternatives offering greater performance and all-round capability.

-The second-generation eHybrid sorts that with an official EV range of up to 77 miles and a potent 272hp version if you go for R-Line trim.
-You can still have a tamer 204hp variant if you’d rather, and this is available in all but entry-level Tiguans.
-Both get a new hybrid system with a fresh 1.5-litre engine and bigger battery for improved efficiency.
+This second-generation Tiguan eHybrid sorts all of that out with an official EV range of up to 77 miles and a potent 272hp version if you go for R-Line trim.
+You can still have a tamer 204hp variant if you’d rather, and this is available in combination with all but the entry-level Tiguan specification.
+Both versions feature a new hybrid system with a fresh 1.5-litre engine and bigger battery for improved efficiency.

-Prices for the plug-in hybrid (PHEV) start at over £40,000, with the R-Line 272 getting awfully close to £50,000.
-Thanks to a few options, our UK test car sits at £57,945, That puts it up against a whole range of premium and mainstream plug-in rivals including the Ford Kuga, BMW X1 and the big-selling Kia Sportage.
+At the time of writing (April 2025), prices for this plug-in hybrid (PHEV) start at £42,665, with the range-topping R-Line 272 at £48,360 before options.
+Our most recent UK test car was specced up to £57,945, That sort of outlay puts the Tiguan up against a whole range of premium and mainstream plug-in rivals including the Ford Kuga, BMW X1 and the big-selling Kia Sportage.

 11

-Electric range and efficiency is greatly improved compared to its predecessor.
+Electric range and efficiency is greatly improved compared to the Tiguan eHybrid’s predecessor.

 To find out if the Tiguan eHybrid is now a serious contender, we’ve driven it in Europe and lived with it for a week in the UK.
 After all, driving on quiet roads in the sun is nice, but trying to squeeze two giant cardboard boxes into the boot for a tip run is a more useful real-world ordeal.
 To find out more about how we test cars at Parkers, have a look at our explainer page.